yangence/circfull/README.md

 2) porechop(0.2.4) can be downloaded from https://github.com/rrwick/Porechop.
 We recommand replace adapters.py in porechop directory with circfull/scripts/bin/adapter.py which contain circFL-seq primers
 3) TideHunter (1.0) and trf (4.09) are included in this program.
-4) Python 3.x.x and corresponding versions of pysam, numpy, pyfasta, pandas, python-intervals, pyfasta, sklearn, interval, mappy, progressbar, docopt.
+4) Python 3.x.x and corresponding versions of pysam, numpy, pandas, python-intervals, pyfasta, sklearn, interval, mappy, progressbar, docopt.

 ## Installation